robtweed/ewd-qoper8/README.md

 Google Group for discussions, support, advice etc: [http://groups.google.co.uk/group/enterprise-web-developer-community](http://groups.google.co.uk/group/enterprise-web-developer-community)

-Thanks to Alexey Kucherenko for Tests
+Thanks to [Alexey Kucherenko](https://github.com/killmenot) for development of unit and integration tests, with support from the [Ripple Foundation](http://rippleosi.org).

 ## What is ewd-qoper8?